 4: Learn how the Fastpass system works and use it for the most popular rides such as Space Mountain, Indiana Jones, and Splash Mountain.
 Here’s an example.
 We got the Fastpass (which is a ticket that saves a spot in line) when first arriving at Tomorrowland.
 Then, we went on all the other Tomorrowland rides and attractions while waiting for our turn to ride (the time window is printed on your Fastpass).

 5: Food: Theme park food is pricey but strategically spaced snacks can keep costs down while still enjoying all Disneyland has to offer.
-I’ll elaborate on this in a separate post, because when it comes to treats I can offer a lot of advice!
+I have a whole separate post about this: My Disneyland Food Strategy, because when it comes to treats I can offer a lot of advice!

 In the end, your Disneyland experience will be what you make of it.
 I hope some of these tips help you plan ahead for your first time, or remind you of some of the “insider tips” if you’re planning a return trip.
 Make sure to ride the original 1955 attractions dreamed up by Walt and his team.
 Hug a character even if you are 29-going-on-30.
 Try to look at the experience through a child’s eyes.
 Oh, and don’t forget your comfy shoes and sunscreen. 😉